Adobe FrameMaker: History

-While working on his master's degree in astrophysics at Columbia University, Charles "Nick" Corfield, a mathematician alumnus of the University of Cambridge, decided to write a WYSIWYG document editor on a Sun-2 workstation.
-He got the idea from his college roommate at Columbia, Ben Meiry, who went to work at Sun Microsystems as a technical consultant and writer, and saw that there was a market for a powerful and flexible desktop publishing (DTP) product for the professional market.
+Frame Technology was founded in 1986 by David Murray, Charles Corfield, Steven Kirsch, and Vickie Blackslee.

-The only substantial DTP product at the time of FrameMaker's conception was Interleaf, which also ran on Sun workstations in 1981.
-Meiry saw an opportunity for a product to compete with Interleaf, enlisted Corfield to program it, and assisted him in acquiring the hardware, software, and technical connections to get him going in his Columbia University dorm room (where Corfield was still finishing his degree).
+While working on his doctorate in astrophysics at Columbia University, Corfield, a mathematician alumnus of the University of Cambridge, decided to write a WYSIWYG document editor on a Sun-2 workstation.

-Corfield programmed his algorithms quickly.
-After only a few months, Corfield had completed a functional prototype of FrameMaker.
-The prototype caught the eyes of salesmen at the fledgling Sun Microsystems, which lacked commercial applications to showcase the graphics capabilities of their workstations.
-They got permission from Corfield to use the prototype as demoware for their computers, and hence, the primitive FrameMaker received plenty of exposure in the Unix workstation arena.
+The only substantial DTP product at the time of FrameMaker's conception was Interleaf, which also ran on Sun workstations.

-Steve Kirsch saw the demo and realized the potential of the product.
-Kirsch used the money he earned from Mouse Systems to fund a startup company, Frame Technology Corp., to commercialize the software.
+After only a few months, Corfield had completed a functional prototype he called /etc/publisher.
+The prototype caught the eye of salesmen at the fledgling Sun Microsystems, which lacked commercial applications to showcase the graphics capabilities of their workstations.
+They got permission from Corfield to use the prototype of /etc/publisher as demoware for their computers.

-Corfield chose to sue Meiry for release of rights to the software so they could more easily obtain additional investment capital with Kirsch.
-Meiry had little means to fight a lengthy and expensive lawsuit with Corfield and his new business partners, and he chose to relinquish his rights to FrameMaker and move on.
+Kirsch and Blakeslee were founding members of Mouse Systems, where they brought on Murray as Director of Application Software Development.
+In early 1986, Kirsch and Murray were visiting Sun Microsystems where they were given a demonstration of /etc/publisher.
+They thought there was a great opportunity for this and contacted Corfield.
+After several days of meetings they decided to form a company together.
+Kirsch, Murray, and Blakeslee left Mouse Systems and Corfield moved from New York to join them.

 Originally written for SunOS (a variant of UNIX) on Sun machines, FrameMaker was a popular technical writing tool, and the company was profitable early on.
 Because of the flourishing desktop publishing market on the Apple Macintosh, the software was ported to the Mac as its second platform.

 In the early 1990s, a wave of UNIX workstation vendors—Apollo, Data General, MIPS, Motorola and Sony—provided funding to Frame Technology for an OEM version for their platforms.

 At the height of its success, FrameMaker ran on more than thirteen UNIX platforms, including NeXT Computer's NeXTSTEP, Dell's System V Release 4 UNIX and IBM's AIX operating systems.

 Sun Microsystems and AT&T were promoting the OPEN LOOK GUI standard to win over Motif, so Sun contracted Frame Technology to implement a version of FrameMaker on their PostScript-based NeWS windowing system.
 The NeWS version of FrameMaker was successfully released to those customers adopting the OPEN LOOK standards.